-She is the veteran and the leader of the Women’s Veteran Movement.
-In 2009, she graduated from the Kiev National Linguistic University, the specialization is a translator of English.
+She is the veteran and the leader of the Ukrainian Women Veteran Movement.
+In 2009, she graduated from the Kyiv National Linguistic University, the specialization is a translator of English.
 In 2020, she received her Master’s degree in the National University ‘Kyiv-Mohyla Academy’, the Faculty of Law, the specialty – ‘Public Administration’.

 Klempouz Halyna (‘Perlynka')

-She is a veteran and a member of the board of the NGO ‘ZhVR’.
+She is a veteran and a member of the board of the NGO ‘UWVM’.
 In 2017, she graduated from Yaroslav Mudryi National Law University with a master’s degree in jurisprudence.

 Being a student, she began to be engaged in volunteer activities to help the army in the war in 2014.
 In 2016, she became a volunteer at 1 OSHR DUK PS.
 A couple of months after that, she and other members signed a contract with the Armed Forces of Ukraine as a full-time student.
 At first, she served in 1 MB 54 OMBR, but after the conflict with the command of the brigade, she and other members were transferred to 46 OSHB ‘Donbass-Ukraine’.
 She is a soldier.
 She was an operator, an orderly-shooter, a grenade launcher, a company medical officer, a platoon combat medic.
 She also performed the work of an airborne police officer and a battalion press secretary.

-In September 2018, she was retired from the Armed Forces of Ukraine.
+In September 2018, she retired from the Armed Forces of Ukraine.

 She represented veterans at NATO headquarters.
-She is a gradute of the Open World program on sharing the experience of veterans with the United States.
+She is a graduate of the Open World program on sharing the experience of veterans with the United States.

-In 2018, together with other veteran nurses she began to run the NGO ‘WVM’.
+In 2018, together with other veteran nurses, she began to run the NGO ‘UWVM’.

 In October 2016, she was retired from the army and began social activities.
-In 2018, she joined the formation of the Women’s Veteran Movement, in which she heads the social department and helps the members of this organization to adapt to civilian life after returning from the war.
+In 2018, she joined the formation of the Ukrainian Women Veteran Movement, in which she heads the social department and helps the members of this organization to adapt to civilian life after returning from the war.

-In 2019, she received a scholarship and entered the master’s program in Public Administration at the Kiev-Mohyla Academy.
+In 2019, she received a scholarship and entered the master’s program in Public Administration at the Kyiv-Mohyla Academy.